antabord1806/get_next_line/README.md

  To create a C function that reads a txt file line by line for a given buffer_size, this function is going to be very useful in future projects;

 ## Must have
-   Its necessary to undertsand well the open and read funcions;
+  -Its necessary to undertsand well the open and read funcions;
-   Understand is a static variable;
+  -Understand is a static variable;

 ## How to use it
   Clone this repo